ckaestne/seaibib/README.md

 > Essay-style paper on the many layers of considerations necessary for building safe software systems, with a nice framing of software engineering practices framed by culture and regulation (see Fig 1!).
 The specific discussions seem somewhat shallow and ad-hoc, but there are several interesting pointers throughout.

+Ishikawa, Fuyuki, and Yutaka Matsuno. "[Continuous argument engineering: Tackling uncertainty in machine learning based systems](https://www.researchgate.net/profile/Yutaka_Matsuno2/publication/327113121_Continuous_Argument_Engineering_Tackling_Uncertainty_in_Machine_Learning_Based_Systems_SAFECOMP_2018_Workshops_ASSURE_DECSoS_SASSUR_STRIVE_and_WAISE_Vasteras_Sweden_September_18_2018_Proceedings/links/5dd2b18392851c382f4999d9/Continuous-Argument-Engineering-Tackling-Uncertainty-in-Machine-Learning-Based-Systems-SAFECOMP-2018-Workshops-ASSURE-DECSoS-SASSUR-STRIVE-and-WAISE-Vaesteras-Sweden-September-18-2018-Procee.pdf)."
+In *International Conference on Computer Safety, Reliability, and Security*, pp. 14-21.
+Springer, Cham, 2018.

+> Well argued short position paper on how to integrate uncertainty and monitoring in safety cases and goal modeling notations.
+Essentially acknowledges that not all problems can be foreseen, but instead provides means to express uncertainty and a mandate to monitor the system in production and add more concerns and evidence when new problem categories are surfaced.

 ## Security & Privacy

 Huang, Ling, Anthony D. Joseph, Blaine Nelson, Benjamin IP Rubinstein, and J. Doug Tygar. "[Adversarial machine learning](http://people.cs.vt.edu/~gangwang/class/cs6604/papers/Adversarial_AISEC.pdf)."
 In *Proceedings of the 4th ACM Workshop on Security and Artificial Intelligence*, pp. 43-58.
 2011.